Skip to content

 pad_view(ax, factor=0.05)

-Function to pad area around the view extent of a map, used for visual appeal
+Pad area around the view extent of a map, used for visual appeal.

 Parameters: